Swimming Vacation – Loreto National Marine Park

 From Tujiana, La Paz, Cabo San Lucas, San Jose del Cabo.

-The bus company in Baja California: AGUILA BUSES.
+The bus companies in Baja California are AGUILA BUSES or ABC buses.
 You can book in English or Spanish online and select the seat.

 By Land – Taxi from Loreto airport